DistributedProofreaders/dproofreaders/SETUP/UPGRADE.md

 contains data you want to bring forward to work with the new code release.

+## Disable the site and cron jobs
+Generally, it's important that when doing an upgrade _nothing else is changing your database_ (specifically, the one whose name is bound to `_DB_NAME` in your `configuration.sh`).
+To that end, it's best done offline during a maintenance window.

+You can disable the site by putting it into maintenance mode.
+Set the following two variables in `pinc/site_vars.php`:
+* `$maintenance = true;`
+* `$maintenance_message = '';` (optional; will be shown to the user if set)

+This will result in all site pages showing a maintenance message to regular users, a notice to site admins, and all API calls will receive a server error message.

+Disable automated cron jobs by commenting them out in the crontab.

 ## Back up your data
 Before doing an upgrade, back up your data.
 The most important data is the one in your database.